 Increased use of unit distribution and the conduct of sustained dismounted operations in the built-up area will reduce tactical vehicle fuel requirements at maneuver unit level.
-However, this decrease may be balanced by increased fuel requirements for engineer and power-generating equipment attached to or www.sochanters CRONT Components of the forward units.
+However, this decrease may be balanced by increased fuel requirements for engineer and power-generating equipment attached to or operating with the forward units.
 Again, an increased availability of small, portable fuel containers may be required where vehicular delivery is impracticable.
 The dispersed storage of fuels throughout a built-up area also increases the fire hazard.